near/nearcore/runtime/near-test-contracts/README.md

 and it's for reproduce a performance issue encountered in EVM contracts.

-If you want to use a contract from rust core, add
+If you want to use a contract from rust code, add

 ```toml
 [dev-dependencies]